kamrulislam/log-parser/README.md

 # Typescript based log parser - Node Console Application

-It has a bare minimum configuration for a typescript based node application.

-It comes with EsLint and typescript configured.
+This is a sample node console application that reads log from file and shows different required analysis.

 ## Setup